 How to Get There

-- You can take a bus to Iba or Santa Cruz, Zambales from either Cubao, Caloocan, or Pasay terminals of Victory Liner.
+You can take a bus to Iba or Santa Cruz, Zambales from either Cubao, Caloocan, or Pasay terminals of Victory Liner.
 Note that you are not going directly to Iba or Santa Cruz.
 Pay only a ticket to the San Antonio, a municipality within Zambales.
-This usually costs ₱265, and travel time is 3.5 to 4 hours.
+This usually costs ₱270, and the travel time is 3.5 to 4 hours.

 Things to Do